otvam/fem_mesh_matlab/README.md

 * For 2d meshes and 3d surfaces, only triangular meshes are supported (no quadrilateral meshes)
 * For 3d volumes, only tetrahedral meshes are supported (no hexahedral meshes)
 * The integration and interpolation methods are considering linear schemes (no higher-order)
-* Probably not scalable to very large meshes (tested with 2 millions vertices and 4 millions triangles)
+* Probably not scalable to very large meshes (tested with 2 million vertices and 4 million triangles)

 ## Compatibility

-The toolbox requires the following softwares:
+The toolbox requires the following software packages:
 * Tested with MATLAB R2018b
 * No toolboxes are required
 * Compatibility with GNU Octave not tested but probably problematic

-The following softwares are used for generating the data of the examples:
+The following software packages are used for generating the data of the examples:
 * COMSOL 5.4 for generating the meshes and the solutions
 * Inventor 2019 for the CAD drawings